Shashwat-19/Todo-List/README.md

 ## 🔒 License

+Copyright (C) 2023-2024 Shashwat

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the (LICENSE) file for details.
 ---

 ## 📩 Contact